ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 This narrow intelligence stands in contrast to the goal of many AI researchers - general AI, where a machine can perform a single machine can variety of tasks.
 While it is almost certain that machine learning will form part of a general artificial intelligence, much more is needed to provide an intelligent machine that can perform a variety of tasks.

+# Section One - Summary

+Because machine learning is a subset of artificial intelligence, they should not be used interchangeably.
+One reason machine learning is often confused with AI is how well modern machine learning is performing.
+The other reason is that AI is better at generating hype - you'll likely raise more money for your startup if you are 'an innovative AI platform'.

+- artificial intelligence = creating intelligent machines that can solve problems
+- machine learning = a branch of AI, where machines learn from data
+- deep learning = branch of machine learning, using neural networks

 <br />

 # SECTION TWO - MACHINE LEARNING & ENERGY